abhiramasonny/jaithon/README.md

 print x
 # Output: 5.000000
 ```

 ## Info
-For more info *and to appreaciate my hard webdev work* go to the html page located at
+For more info *and to appreciate my hard webdev work* go to the html page located at
 ```
 https://abhiramasonny.github.io/Projects/JAITHON%20website/index.html
 ```